javabean/Dockerfiles/README.txt

 GENERAL PRINCIPLES
 ==================

 Docker stack for all my online services.
+Or my travel from pet to cattle.
 "Docker stack" here means infrastructure, (almost) not applications configuration!
 No Swarm / Kubernetes / Fleet / Mesos / Consul / etcd / registrator / confd / ...; this stack is small enough for a single host.
 Base image loosely based on phusion's baseimage-docker.